Cardiac electrophysiology and pacing services

 Advanced diagnostic testing to identify people at risk for sudden cardiac death (sudden cardiac arrest).
 We also offer preventative care services for people at risk.

-Biventricular rhythm synchronized pacemakers/defibrillators to improve left ventricular function in patients with heart failure.
+Biventricular rhythm synchronized pacemakers/defibrillators improve left ventricular function in patients with heart failure.
 This treatment complements pacemaker and ICD therapy used to treat arrhythmias associated with heart failure.

 Syncope (fainting) evaluation uses a full range of diagnostic tests, including the head-up tilt test to evaluate patients with fainting or other nervous system problems.